Programs & Courses

 Links to degree requirements as listed in the university catalog:

-The BS curriculum is more rigorous in its physics and mathematics course requirements and is designed primarily for students who wish to pursue an advanced degree in physics or employment as a professional physicist in an industrial setting.
+The Physics BS curriculum is rigorous in its physics and mathematics course requirements and is designed primarily for students who wish to pursue an advanced degree in physics or employment as a professional physicist in an industrial setting.
 Because physics forms the basis of many other sciences such as chemistry, material science, oceanography, nano-engineering and geophysics, the BS program is an excellent preparation for advanced degrees in these fields.
-In addition, physicists are increasingly applying their talents to molecular biology, biochemistry and medicine.
+In addition, physicists are increasingly applying their talents to molecular biology, biochemistry, and medicine.
 An important part of the BS program is student participation in experimental or theoretical research with physics and astronomy faculty.
+The BS program also offers an emphasis in Astronomy on the Statesboro campus.

-The BA curriculum provides the student with a firm foundation in physics and with the flexibility to choose from a large number of elective courses, thus permitting the student to explore other interests.
+The Physics BA curriculum provides the student with a firm foundation in physics and with the flexibility to choose from many elective courses, thus permitting the student to explore other interests.
 Except for those students pursuing teacher certification, some of these elective courses are chosen to satisfy the requirements of a minor field of study.
-The student can, therefore, customize his or her program of study in preparation for a career in any science-related or science-required field, from intellectual property law and science reporting to physics teaching.
-Although not required for the BA program, students have the opportunity to become directly involved in any of the active research programs in the Department of Physics and Astronomy.
+The student can, therefore, customize his or her program of study in preparation for a career in any science-related or science-required fields, from intellectual property law and science reporting to physics teaching and planetarium sciences.
+Although not required for the BA program, students can become directly involved in any of the active research programs in the department.
+The BA program also offers emphases in Astronomy (Statesboro) and Electronics (Armstrong).

 Learn more about the programs by exploring our program learning outcomes, which explain exactly what you’ll be prepared for by the time you graduate.